"If a doula were a drug, it would be unethical not to use it." —John H. Kennell, MD

 I cannot make decisions for you; I can, however, remind you of your choices and help you express them effectively.
 I will almost never speak directly to your birth team; I'll talk with you about your questions or concerns, and encourage you and your birth partner to relay them to the staff.
 Also, while I am trained in midwifery I am not a midwife, so I do not offer physical examination or diagnosis.

 How were you trained?

-The Organization of Labor Assistants for Birth Options & Resources (toLabor) is an international organization dedicated to supporting women-centered, evidence-based childbirth; it does this by training and certifying birth assistants who provide physical and emotional support, as well as prenatal education, for pregnant women and their families.
+ToLABOR is an international organization dedicated to supporting those giving birth, using evidence-based practices.
+It does this by training and certifying birth assistants who provide physical and emotional support, as well as prenatal education, for pregnant people and their families.